Case: 3D printed super duplex steel - the offshore impeller reinvented

 “This project was quite a challenge to begin with as several researchers in the field had reportedly tried, and failed, to develop the printing parameters for super-duplex steel.
 But the development went faster than I ever expected.
 We were very pleased to find we achieved a fully dense material (>99,9%) and crack-free results just from printing – even before post-processing.
 When examining the test specimens, the results were extremely satisfying.
 I’m proud to say that through additive manufacturing, we’ve created a component in Osprey® 2507-AM super-duplex powder that actually outperforms several conventional manufacturing techniques.”

 Powder Bed Fusion Laser

 Heat treatment and blasting

-The impeller is a concrete piece of evidence that additive manufacturing is in fact a perfect match for the oil, gas, and maritime industries.
+The impeller is a concrete piece of evidence that additive manufacturing is in fact a perfect match for the offshore and marine industries.
 Just imagine 3D printed spare parts produced just in time, as opposed to keeping large quantities in stock – just in case.
 Imagine not only being able to create complex geometries, but optimizing capacity and decreasing weight as well.
 Gisle Rørvik again: “We are definitely starting to see the benefit and potential of additive manufacturing, both in terms of replacement or repairing of obsolete parts, as well as in reducing lead and down times, optimized function and performance of new parts, reduced environmental footprint, and the gradual reduction of our physical inventory and establishment of a ‘digital supply chain and warehouse”.
 A new dawn is on the horizon.
 Are you impelled to act, yet?